vladyslavmarkovaccenture/openbsw/doc/learning/setup/setup_wsl_usb.rst

 .. code-block:: bash

     C:\>usbipd attach --wsl --busid 3-2
-    usbipd: info: Using WSL distribution 'Ubuntu-22.04' to attach; the device will be available in all WSL 2 distributions.
+    usbipd: info: Using WSL distribution 'Ubuntu-x.x' to attach; the device will be available in all WSL 2 distributions.
     usbipd: info: Using IP address 127.0.0.1 to reach the host.

 The "Attached" status does not persist, you will need to reattach after every time WSL is restarted.